 The world of species appropriate food is vast and can be quite overwhelming.
 There’s lots to explore when it comes to diet options for your dog or cat.
 Many pet parents have opted for a completely raw, all-natural lifestyle, which is awesome, but can be a pretty big undertaking.
 There’s so much to learn, especially if you decide to start giving your pet homemade food.

 While feeding completely raw is optimal for some pets, it’s not always feasible for some pet parents, and that’s okay!
 There’s no shame in exploring other options.
 After all, pet health isn’t just about what’s right for your pet, but it’s also about what’s right for you, too.
-Luckily, Homescape Pets has plenty of options for pet parents who would like to incorporate more species appropriate food into their pets’ diets, regardless of whether or not they can make it a full-time occupation!
+Luckily, Homescape Pets has plenty of options for pet parents who would like to incorporate more supplemental, species appropriate additions into their pets’ diets, regardless of whether or not they can make it a full-time endeavor!

 Our Simply Natural Air-Dried Chews are an excellent addition to your pet’s diet.
 We were so excited to come up with something so versatile to pets, feline or canine, big or small.
 We’d also argue that this is a prime choice for humans, too!
-No, not to eat, of course, but our natural air-dried chews are a great way for you to get started on getting more single-ingredient proteins into your pet’s diet.
+No, not to eat, of course, but our natural air-dried chews and treats are a great way for you to get started on getting more single-ingredient proteins into your pet’s diet.

 Air-dried also means that it contains and maintains all the nutrients your pets need… nothing lost in production.
 And, if you’re a veteran of the all-raw lifestyle, then our chews are a great supplemental treat to help build strong joints, clean teeth, and keep your pets occupied and happy.
 While we offer many different selections, we would recommend our air-dried turkey patties, which are species appropriate for dogs and cats!